Availability

 Weekly hours

-Pick the days and hours you accept bookings.
-The default is Monday to Friday, 9 to 5 in your account timezone.
+Pick the days and hours you accept bookings on the weekly calendar under the Schedule tab.
+Drag down a day to add an available block, drag a block to move it, and drag its edges to resize it; click the x to remove one.
+The default is Monday to Friday, 9 to 5 in your booking page timezone.
 You can add multiple ranges per day (for example 9 to 12 and 14 to 17 to block lunch) and leave days off entirely.

 Timezone

-Your booking page has its own timezone, set in Availability.
+Your booking page has its own timezone, shown in the Schedule tab.
 Guests always see slots in their local timezone (auto-detected from their browser), but the weekly hours you enter are in your timezone.
 If you travel, change the booking page timezone to keep your local hours intact.

 Booking window